ToshioCP/Gtk4-tutorial/src/sec25.src.md

 The side of the square is 100 pixels long.

 In the same way, you can draw other curves.
-The documentation above shows some fractal curves such as tree, snow and square-koch.
+The turtle document includes some fractal curves such as tree, snow and square-koch.
-The source code in turtle language is located at [src/turtle/example](turtle/example) directory.
+The source codes are located at [src/turtle/example](turtle/example) directory.
 You can read these files into `turtle` editor by clicking on the `Open` button.

 ## Combination of TfeTextView and GtkDrawingArea objects